Good Friday Agreement: Saving lives more important than votes - Empey

 Lord Empey took over the leadership of the party for five years when David Trimble stood down in 2005.

-Since 2011 the 75-year-old has sat in the House of Lords and remains active in politics.
+Since 2011 the 75-year-old has been in the House of Lords and remains active in politics.

 He is dismissive of the idea that a united Ireland could happen in his lifetime.